CTSRD-CHERI/BitPat/README.md

 an appropriate [combinator](#pattern-combinators).
 The sizes and positions of the arguments of the right-hand-side `f` will define the bit-fields in the case subject `s` that will be passed to `f`.
-For example, if the *right hand side* function
+For example, if the right-hand-side function

 ```bsv
 function Action add(Bit#(5) rs2, Bit#(5) rs1, Bit#(5) rd) = action